If you’re looking for things to do or maybe just some inspiration for your next getaway, Bowral is New South Wales’ ultimate weekend retreat.

 If you’re stuck on what to order, we’d recommend the Pork Belly with white rum and miso pineapple ($27) to start; the pomegranate-infused Lamb Rump ($44) for mains; and, to finish, the renowned Fig Leaf Panna Cotta served with honeycomb ($19).

-Eschalot | 24 Old Hume Highway, Berrima NSW 2577
+Eschalot | 24 Old Hume Highway, Berrima, NSW 2577

 The Press Shop Cafe

 The prettiest cafe in Bowral – but make sure you get in early, this one is always busy!
-The Press Shop offers a unique cafe experience where you can enjoy delicious coffee, colourful lattes, freshly made meals and sweet treats, as well as gorgeous stationery.
+The Press Shop offers a unique cafe experience where you can enjoy delicious coffee, colourful lattes, freshly made meals, sweet treats as well as gorgeous stationery.
 Could the combination get any better?
 The space is an accumulation of a design studio, print studio, letterpress stationery store and cafe all contained within the one beautiful space.
 Most days you can even watch their vintage presses in action!

 Harry’s on Green Lane

 Harry’s on Green Lane is our go-to spot for a drink in Bowral.
 Taking the title as one of he best places to grab a tipple in Bowral, this cosy and stylish venue is the perfect eclectic mix of nostalgia, cool vibes and a splash of the old world.
 From the sky-high ceilings, to windy nooks and crannies filled with books, mismatched lamps, portraits and cane furniture; Harry’s is the perfect spot to escape the cold and sip on delicious wine and cocktails.
 It’s open daily from midday so you can spend all day there if you wish.
 Sit back, relax and sip on a full bodied red and unwind after your bustling day around Bowral.

 Southern Highlands Brewing & Taphouse